Post authored by Ping He, CMP, Director of Global Sourcing and Partnership Development at Experient

 - People: Hungarians are genuinely warm and friendly people and are very proud of their country and all it has to offer

-- Safety: Budapest is generally considered a safe city to visit.
+- Safety: Budapest is generally considered a safe city to visit, which is great considering there are so many things to do in Budapest.

 Group activities in Budapest